 Since 1883, Mesa County Sheriffs have been elected into office by local voters.
 A Sheriff may serve up to three four-year terms.
 Mesa County has been fortunate to have such distinguished law enforcement men and women serve as Sheriff.
 Click on the names below to learn more about our Sheriffs.

-Sheriff Matt Lewis was first elected to office in November 2014 after being with the agency for more than 17 years.
+Sheriff Matt Lewis was first elected to office in November 2014 and has been with the agency for 25 years.
 He was sworn into office on January 13, 2015, at the age of 40.
 Sheriff Lewis began his career as a Detentions Deputy in the Mesa County Detention Facility in 1996.
-He transferred to patrol and as his career progressed, he was a Drug Task Force Investigator before promoting to the rank of Sergeant.
+He transferred to patrol and as his career progressed, he was a Drug Task Force Investigator before being promoted to the rank of Sergeant.
 As a Sergeant, he supervised patrol teams, the Professional Standards Unit, the Property Crimes Unit, the Complex Crimes Unit, and also served as the agency’s public information officer.
-When Sheriff Lewis took office he changed the mission of the agency to now reflect Integrity, Service, Community.
+When Sheriff Lewis took office he focused the agency on the values of Integrity, Service, and Community.
+Sheriff Lewis retired from his elected position to become the Director of Safety and Security for Community Hospital in August 2021.

 Rebecca Spiess (2014-2015)